sherryrich/core-yoga/README.md

   - This section will inform the user exactly when the Day, Time, Class, Location, Level and Duration of each class.

+## The Contact Page

+* This page will invite the user to signed up to Core Yoga.
+The user will be able inform Core Yoga if they would like to enquire about  membership at the various locations.
+* The user will also be asked to submit their full name and email address.